UffizziCloud/uffizzi/README.md

 #### Don't merge until you preview

 Uffizzi is a tool that lets you preview pull requests before merging.
-Create on-demand Preview Environments for APIs, frontends, backends, databases, microservices, binaries and command line tools.
+Create on-demand Preview Environments for APIs, frontends, backends, databases, microservices, binaries and command-line tools.
 Each Preview Environment gets a secure HTTPS URL that is continually refreshed when you push new commits.
 Uffizzi also handles clean up, so your environments last only as long as you need them.

 Uffizzi is an open-source, off-the-shelf, cross-platform solution that works with any version control system, container registry, or CI platform.